The Best Kumo Cloud Alternative for Local Mitsubishi Control

 Where your data goes Mitsubishi's cloud servers Stays on your home network

-Remote access Built in, through the cloud Through Home Assistant or an Apple Home Hub
+Remote access Built in, through the cloud Through Home Assistant or an Apple Home hub

 Home Assistant Not officially supported Native, via ESPHome